So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 To learn more, read our article on how to record a podcast remotely.

 You know those pretty little waves that oscillate with the sound! 🌊 Kind of like waves in the ocean.
-With Ausha, you can create your Youtube video automatically and add audiowaves very easily. 💜 Keep reading to find out how!
+They give some visual life to your audio file.
+Plus they are easily recognizable and understood by most YouTube listeners.

-If you choose this option, make sure that your pictures go with your podcast content so that those watching don’t get confused! 🧐
+If you choose this option, make sure that your picture(s) go with your podcast content so that those watching don’t get confused! 🧐

-- Connect your Youtube account on Ausha.
+- Connect your Youtube account on the Ausha hosting platform.

 ⚠️ Make sure your Youtube account is verified so you can post videos longer than 15 minutes!